google-fabric/galley/CONTRIBUTING.md

 Test your local galley changes

-    npm watch # compiles and watches your local galley npm link # from the galley repo, symlinks your local version of galley to be globally installed cd ../directory-with-galleyfile
+    gulp watch # compiles and watches your local galley npm link # from the galley repo, symlinks your local version of galley to be globally installed cd ../directory-with-galleyfile
     npm link galley # symlinks from your local node modules to your global galley